-The activities for ensuring safety throughout the lifetime of a reprocessing facility involve different groups and interfaces with other areas such as those relating to nuclear security and to the State system for nuclear material accounting and control.
-Activities with such interfaces should be identified in the management system, coordinated, planned and conducted to ensure effective communication and clear assignment of responsibilities.
-Communications regarding safety and security should ensure that confidentiality of information is maintained.
-This includes the system of nuclear material accounting and control, for which information security should be coordinated in a manner ensuring that safety and security measures are not compromised.
-Potential conflicts between the transparency of information relating to safety matters and protection of information for security reasons are required to be addressed (see para.
+The activities for ensuring safety throughout the lifetime of a reprocessing facility involve different groups and as well as interfaces with other areas, such as those relating to nuclear security and to the State system for nuclear material accounting for, and control, of, nuclear material.
+Activities with such interfaces should be identified in the management system, and should be coordinated, planned and conducted to ensure effective communication and clear assignment of responsibilities.
+Communications regarding safety and nuclear security should ensure that confidentiality of information is maintained.
+This includes communications in relation to the system of nuclear material accounting and control, for which information security should be coordinated in a manner ensuring that safety and security measures are not compromised.
+Potential conflicts between the transparency of information relating to safety matters and the protection of information for nuclear security reasons are required to be addressed (see para.
 4.10 of GSR Part 2 [11]).

-3.4.
-In determining how the requirements of the management system for safety of a reprocessing facility are to be applied, a graded approach based on the relative importance to safety of each item or process is required to be used (see Requirement 7 and para.
-4.15 of GSR Part 2 [11]).
+- 3.4.
+In determining how the requirements of the management system for the safety of a reprocessing facility are to be applied, a graded approach based on the relative importance to safety of each item or process is required to be used (see Requirement 7 and para.
+4.15 of GSR Part 2 [11]). - 3.5.

-3.5.
 The management system is required to support the development and maintenance of a strong safety culture (see Requirement 12 of GSR Part 2 [11]).
-This should address all aspects of safety (including radiation safety, criticality safety, chemical safety, fire and industrial safety).
-Special consideration should be given to all processes covered by the management system that are associated with handling plutonium, including (where appropriate) transition to hot commissioning or assigning new staff to activities involving plutonium handling (see also para.
-8.27 of SSR-4 [1]).
+This]) and should address all aspects of safety (including radiation safety, criticality safety, chemical safety, fire safety and industrial safety).
+Special consideration should be given to all processes covered by the management system that are associated with handling plutonium, including (where appropriate) transition to hot commissioning or assigning and assignment of new staff to activities involving plutonium handling (see also para.
+8.27 of SSR-4 [1]). - 3.6.

-3.6.
 In accordance with paras 4.15-4.23 of SSR-4 [1], the management system is required to address four functional areas: management responsibility; resource management; process implementation; and measurement, assessment, evaluation and improvement.
-These areas may be summarized as follows:

-- (a) Management responsibility includes the support and commitment of management necessary to achieve the safety objectives of the operating organization in such a manner that safety is not compromised by other priorities. - (b) Resource management includes the measures necessary to ensure that the resources essential to the implementation of safety policy and the achievement of the safety objectives of the operating organization are identified and made available. - (c) Process implementation includes the activities and tasks necessary to achieve the safety goals of the organization. - (d) Measurement, assessment, evaluation and improvement provides an indication of the effectiveness of management processes and work performance compared with objectives or benchmarks; it is through measurement and assessment that opportunities for improvement can be identified.
+These areas may be summarized as follows: - (a) Management responsibility includes the support and commitment of management necessary to achieve the safety objectives of the operating organization in such a manner that safety is not compromised by other priorities. - (b) Resource management includes the measures necessary to ensure that the resources essential to the implementation of the safety policy and the achievement of the safety objectives of the operating organization are identified and made available. - (c) Process implementation includes the activities and tasks necessary to achieve the safety goals of the organization. - (d) Measurement, assessment, evaluation and improvement provides an indication of the effectiveness of management processes and work performance compared with objectives or benchmarks; it is through measurement and assessment that opportunities for improvement can be identified.